rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-7-5-bullhorn_tumblr.md

 ## OAuth

 Tumblr's [docs](https://www.tumblr.com/docs/en/api/v2#authentication) are a bit light on OAuth 1.0a details, but their implementation closely resembles [Twitter's](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/obtaining-user-access-tokens) and there's also an [RFC](https://datatracker.ietf.org/doc/html/rfc5849).
-Twitter calls it 3-legged OAuth authentication, the RFC calls it redirection-based authentication.
+Twitter calls it "3-legged" OAuth authentication, the RFC calls it "redirection-based" authentication.
 Whatever you call it, the gist is:

 1. `POST https://www.tumblr.com/oauth/request_token` with client credentials (i.e. consumer key/secret) -> receive "temporary credentials"
 1. Direct user to https://www.tumblr.com/oauth/authorize website for "resource owner" approval